btouellette/rl_quickchat/README.md

   * Add as many new message groups with their own keybindings as you want
 4. Run AHK file
 5. Launch Rocket League
-6. If you're using the Controller version you should unbind the Gamepad Quick Chat commands and have them bound only to 1/2/3/4
+6. If you're using the Controller version you should unbind the Gamepad Quick Chat commands and have them bound only to keyboard 1/2/3/4
 7. Enjoy!